jswest/ogipier/README.md

 - `PICK`: Copies the nth element to the top.
 - `ROLL`: Moves the nth element to the top.
 - `DEPTH`: Gets the length

+**JSON**

+- `ARRAY`: Generates an JSON array from the second element, start_index, and the first element, end_index.
+- `OBJECT`: Generates a JSON object of key, value pairs from an array on the stack in the form [KEY, VALUE, KEY, VALUE...]

 **Functions and variables (which are just functions here)**